Are you wondering where to stay in Seoul?

 Hongdae is a serious rival to Itaewon for its nightlife.

 K-pop stars often perform in the streets for the crowds who gather here, and many of these are revered by their loyal local fans.
 The live music also makes you feel like there’s a party going on – one that you’re most definitely invited to.

-Hongdae really comes to life after sundown, though during the day the Trick Eye Museum is one of the most visited attractions in the area.
+Hongdae really comes to life after sundown.
+And during the day, the Trick Eye Museum is one of the most visited attractions in the area.

 The highlights of staying in Hongdae

 - Ideal for students, young people, and backpackers in Korea

 - Experience the lively street music and arts scene

 - Visit a cute café

 The biggest drawbacks